julien-/gulp_browsersync/README.md

 # Submit your changes
 Commit your changes in the worktree (gulp branch) and don't forget to commit the .**CSS** changes in your "feature" branch project (without the .**SCSS** files)

+#
+> In this documentation `c9` command is used in Cloud9 environment to open a file